 Osteonecrosis of the jaw occurs when the jaw bone loses its blood supply.
 This may happen following tooth removal.

 Risk of osteonecrosis is higher when there is prior damage to the bone, such as during radiation therapy or after certain osteoporosis treatment.
 Consult your National Dental Care dentist who will be happy to discuss restorative options with you.

-Most commonly, this is the result of clenching your jaw or grinding your teeth over a prolonged period of time, usually at night.
+Usually this is the result of clenching your jaw or grinding your teeth over a long time, usually at night.
 Direct damage to the joint can also be caused from certain injuries or arthritis.
 TMJ dysfunction or TMJ disorders such as this can cause facial pain, headaches, dizziness, and neck and back pain.

 You may be at risk of a TMJ disorder if you: